View All 1837 Modified Matron Head Coronet Head Cent Base

 Description

 The 1837 Proof Modified Matron Head Coronet Head Cent is a proof cent struck at the Philadelphia Mint, part of the Modified Matron Head Coronet Head Cents 1835-1839 series.
-With a mintage of only 8, this is an extremely rare issue.
-The obverse features Liberty facing left wearing a hair ribbon inscribed LIBERTY, with a coronet of stars around her head, while the reverse displays a wreath enclosing ONE CENT.
-Designed by Robert Scot.
+With a mintage of 8, this is an extremely rare issue — the lowest mintage among 4 mint variants, representing only less than 1% of total production.
+The obverse features Liberty facing left wearing a hair ribbon inscribed LIBERTY, with a coronet of stars around her head and the reverse displays a wreath enclosing ONE CENT.
+Minted during the age of Jacksonian democracy and the rise of the common man, as new branch mints opened in Charlotte, Dahlonega, and New Orleans.
+As a proof issue, this coin was struck multiple times on specially prepared polished planchets using polished dies, producing mirror-like fields and frosted design elements prized by collectors.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Auction record: $69,000 PR65 02-01-2009 Goldberg Auctioneers.
 Struck in copper, weighing 10.89 grams, 28 mm in diameter, with a plain edge.
 Cataloged as PCGS #1808.
-The Matron Head (or Coronet) large cent represented the next evolution in cent design, produced during the "Era of Good Feelings" through the presidency of Andrew Jackson.
-Common by large cent standards but still collected avidly.
-Many die varieties exist, cataloged in the Newcomb reference system.

 External References